"The modern lifestyle and diet has changed significantly, and the impact on our health has been widespread."

 The most important thing, especially when you’re going to talk with your physician, is to know your BMI, so that you can talk about it openly.
 If you have concerns about your weight, or about some of the symptoms you may be experiencing, then knowing that number will be a good starting point.

-As you start shopping for yourself, or if you’re making your eating choices, try to stay away from processed foods as much as you can.
-This means that if you’re in your typical supermarket, try to shop as much as possible from the aisles around the perimeter.
-This is the produce section, the dairy and egg section in the back, and the meat section.
-Opt for produce like delicious spinach, berries, grapes, etc. When you get into those aisles in the middle where you’ve got all the cereals and crackers, pasta, canned foods, and frozen foods, then you’re getting things that have been a lot more processed.
-They’ve added a lot of sugars, fats, and salts, and taken away the fiber, and they’re creating foods that have more toxins and fewer nutrients than natural foods.
+As you are shopping for yourself, and making your eating choices, try to stay away from processed foods as much as you can.
+This means that if you’re in a typical supermarket, you should try to shop as much as possible from the aisles around the perimeter.
+This includes the produce section, the dairy and egg section in the back, and the meat section.
+Opt for produce like delicious spinach, berries, grapes, and dark, leafy greens.
+When you get into those aisles in the middle where all the cereals and crackers, pasta, canned foods, and frozen foods are kept, then you’re moving toward things that have been a lot more processed.
+They’ve added a lot of sugars, fats, and salts, and taken away the fiber, and these foods generally have more toxins and fewer nutrients than natural foods.

 The Importance of Sleep

 If you’re not getting enough sleep, it’s going to be very challenging for you to lose weight.
-It is so important to figure out how you can maximize your sleep.
-The standard is between seven and nine hours each night, which this day and age seems like a luxury.
+It is very important to figure out how you can maximize your sleep.
+The standard is between seven and nine hours each night, which in this day and age seems like a luxury.
 There are two specific hormones that change, especially when you’re sleep deprived.
 These are ghrelin and leptin.
 Basically they are hormones that are responsible for shutting off your appetite when you’ve had enough to eat, and also telling you that you’re full.
-If they get out of whack, you’re getting the wrong signals to your brain and you’re basically going to be eating when you don’t need to and you’re going to be eating more of what you don’t eat.
+If they get out of whack, you’re getting the wrong signals to your brain and you’re basically going to be eating when you don’t need to and eating more of what you don’t need.

 Stress is tough.
 We live in a stressful world where things are coming at us from all sides.
-Stress is an important thing for our ancient ancestors because it was usually meant something serious, like a tiger was about to eat you, or a storm was coming in and you needed to take shelter, or sometimes people experienced nutritional stress, from not getting enough calories.
+Stress was an important thing for our ancient ancestors because it usually meant something serious was happening, like a tiger was about to eat you, or a storm was coming in and you needed to take shelter, or sometimes people experienced nutritional stress, from not getting enough calories.
 Today, we tend to get stressed about things that are often not existential crises or life-threatening, but they can still have a really profound effect on our health.

-Whatever you can do to relax, do it, whether it be meditation or exercise, which increases endorphins, burns calories, and reduces cortisol levels.
-Cortisol is the main stress hormone and when cortisol goes up, it leads to weight gain, it leads to destruction of a lot of the tissues in our bodies, as well as weakening of ligaments and tendons and skin.
-It increases insulin levels which cause weight gain.
+Whatever you can do to relax, do it — whether it be taking a bath or exercise, which increases endorphins, burns calories, and reduces cortisol levels.
+Cortisol is the main stress hormone and when cortisol goes up, it leads to weight gain, and to the destruction of a lot of the tissues in our bodies, as well as weakening of ligaments, tendons, and skin.
+It also increases insulin levels which cause weight gain.
 There are a lot of health problems tied to high cortisol.
 You need to get those levels down by getting proper sleep and by finding ways to relax.
 You could use music, hiking, or going up to the mountains and experiencing nature, which is a great for stress relief.
-In fact, there is a recent study that actually shows people who live in more forested areas have inherently less stressed.
-But if you don’t have time for a hike, try an epsom salt bath, or reading a book, or breathing exercises.
+In fact, there is a recent study that actually shows people who live in more forested areas have inherently less stress.
+But if you don’t have time for a hike, try reading a book, or breathing exercises.

 As you start to put all these things together; proper nutrition, good sleep, exercise, stress relief, you can start to turn the tide on your metabolism and on your lifestyle.
-This can feel like really major changes, and it could feel overwhelming, but you can try them.
+This can feel like really major changes, and it could feel overwhelming, but you can try implementing them slowly or one at a time.
 If these appear to be too overwhelming, don’t panic.
 Start small!
 Dr. Wortham recommends three simple tasks:

 - Stop drinking any sugary drinks, including Coke, sports drinks, and chocolate mocha, caramel lattes from Starbucks or anything like that.
-Just stick to water, tea, and coffee, if you don’t have issues with caffeine, and some limited dairy products.
+Just stick to water, tea, coffee (if you don’t have issues with caffeine), and some limited dairy products.

 - Have a glass of water before any meal.
 If you don’t like plain water, try a sparkling water.
-These are good because they don’t have added calories, they don’t include added artificial sweeteners, just basically carbonated water and some flavoring.
+These are good because they don’t have added calories, they don’t include added artificial sweeteners.
+They're just basically carbonated water and some flavoring.

 - Make one of your meals every day a salad with a protein on it.
 Even if your other meals aren’t healthy, you can deal with that in time, you’ve just got to start somewhere.
-Get something like spinach, get a protein that can be cheeses, turkey, chicken, shrimp, or tuna, and then a nice salad dressing such as organic olive oil, or delicious avocado oil, which are all healthy fats, balsamic vinegar, or lemon juice.
+Get something like spinach, a protein like cheese, turkey, chicken, shrimp, or tuna, and then a nice salad dressing such as organic olive oil, or delicious avocado oil, which are all healthy fats, balsamic vinegar, or lemon juice.

-If you do the above, you’ll start to have some movement.
+If you do the above, you’ll start to see some movement.
 It is baby steps.
 We’ll dig into these topics in more detail in future videos and articles, so stay tuned.